-This easy, creamy and delicious coconut pudding is coconut cream pie, without the pie part.
+This easy, creamy and delicious coconut cream pudding is coconut cream pie, without the pie part.
 A great coconut dessert to enjoy anytime.

-If you're a fan of coconut cream pie, you will love this pudding.
-It's the pie without the pie part.
+If you’re a fan of coconut cream pie, you will love this coconut pudding.
+It’s the pie without the pie part.
 Creamy, full of coconut flavour and a great dessert to enjoy any time.